ChethanEJ7/blockchain_basic/README.md

-# BlockchainSeries1
+# Blockchain BASIC
-Code used in this series
+Code used in this series-- Block chain sample is implemented using JAVA